thetensor-space/TameGenus/README.md

 Check the README files to install each of the required packages.

-## Uninstalling
+## Uninstallion

 This package can be removed entirely by deleting the folder into which it was downloaded and removing the following lines from your `/.magmarc` file.
 ```
 AttachSpec("<location>/TameGenus/TameGenus.spec");
 ```
 To remove the dependencies, delete the folders for TensorSpace, StarAlge, and Sylver along with the following lines from your `./magmarc` file.
 ```
 AttachSpec("<location>/TensorSpace/TensorSpace.spec");
 AttachSpec("<location>/StarAlge/StarAlge.spec");